PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 10:45:03
+Last updated: 2024-04-09 10:45:37
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys